ESWaterApp/app/README.md

 This is the repository for the ESW Water App, which is called WaterSense.
 The goal of WaterSense is to augment the old UCI maintenance reports system with a mobile and web app that enables easy reporting and management of reports by users and UCI staff. <br/>

-__If you want to know what we still need to do, go to the "HELP!!!" at the bottom!__
+__If you just want to know what to do, go to the "HELP!!!" at the bottom!__
 -------------------------------------------------------------

 __The Problem:__